Dire warnings to flee as Hurricane Milton begins to lash Florida: 'This is your last chance'

 “This is your last chance if you need to get to a shelter,” they said in a statement.
 “After that, you’ll need to find a way to the shelter or be prepared to ride out the storm.”

 The famous Sunshine Skyway Bridge, which spans the mouth of Tampa Bay, closed around midday.
-Other major bridges closed, as well.
+Other major bridges also closed.

+“Yesterday I said the clock was ticking.
+Today I’m saying the alarm bell is really going off.
+People need to get to their safe place," said Ken Graham, director of the National Weather Service.

 At a news conference in Tallahassee, Gov. Ron DeSantis described deployment of a wide range of resources, including 9,000 National Guard members from Florida and other states; over 50,000 utility workers from as far as California; and highway patrol cars with sirens to escort gasoline tankers to replenish supplies so people could fill up their tanks before evacuating.

-Milton was centered about 160 miles (260 kilometers) southwest of Tampa at midday Wednesday and had maximum sustained winds of 145 mph (230 kph), the hurricane center reported.
-It was moving northeast at 17 mph (28 kph) and was expected to make landfall Wednesday night, then remain a hurricane as it crosses Florida — including the heavily populated Orlando area — through Thursday.
+Milton was centered about 150 miles (240 kilometers) southwest of Tampa on Wednesday afternoon and had maximum sustained winds of 130 mph (209 kph), the hurricane center reported.
+It was moving northeast at 16 mph (26 kph).

-“Tropical-storm-force winds are just offshore and now is the time to stay inside and away from windows,” the center said in a 1 p.m. advisory.

 Heavy rain and tornadoes lashed parts of southern Florida starting Wednesday morning, with conditions deteriorating.
 Six to 12 inches (15 to 31 centimeters) of rain, with up to 18 inches (46 centimeters) in some places, was expected well inland, bringing the risk of catastrophic flooding.

-Authorities have issued mandatory evacuation orders across 11 Florida counties with a population of about 5.9 million people.
-Officials warned that anyone staying behind must fend for themselves, with first responders not expected to risk their lives attempting rescues at the height of the storm.
+Authorities have issued mandatory evacuation orders across 15 Florida counties with a total population of about 7.2 million people.
+Officials warned that anyone staying behind must fend for themselves, because first responders were not expected to risk their lives attempting rescues at the height of the storm.

-St. Petersburg Mayor Ken Welch told residents Wednesday to expect long power outages and the possible shutdown of its sewer system.
+St. Petersburg Mayor Ken Welch told residents to expect long power outages and the possible shutdown of the sewer system.

 “We have a long road ahead of us, but we will recover and we will rebuild,” Welch said.
 “But for the next several hours, our focus is to keep everyone safe, and we can do that.”